 When that 200-pound gate sign [shown above] at Dachau was reported missing on Nov.
 2, 2014, German Chancellor Angela Merkel described the theft as “appalling.”
 It was recovered in Bergen, Norway, two years later and returned to the site in 2017.
 See a news report from AFP about the return of the gate here.
 Previously, the more famous 16-foot metal sign at Auschwitz reading Arbeit Macht Frei had also been stolen for a neo-Nazi buyer in 2009, but it was retrieved 72 hours later, cut into three pieces but later re-installed.
 Although the sign and slogan Arbeit macht frei (“Work sets you free”) has been most commonly associated with Auschwitz, it was used in Terezin, Sachsenhuasen and Gross-Rosen, as well as Dachau.
 Dachau was the third concentration camp to be liberated by British or American Allied forces, in April of 1945, but it was nonetheless the longest-functioning concentration camp, operational for twelve years.

 The second major killing centre for Jews was at Belzec, built 70 miles southeast of Lublin, in Poland, due to its efficient connections on Lublin-Lvov railway line.
 After a labour camp was built there in 1940, it was remodelled in 1941 as a killing centre.
 In the same year, Kurt Gerstein, as an expert in engineering and sanitation, was assigned to work for the Hygiene Institute of the Waffen SS in Berlin.
 Eventually he would be tasked with delivering large quantities of Zyklon B to Auschwitz and other camps, but the methodology was much cruder in 1942 when Gerstein was sent to inspect the mass murder facilities at Belzec and Treblinka.
 There, carbon monoxide gas, generated by large diesel engines, was used to murder prisoners in gas chambers.
 Belzec was the first of three killing centres linked to Operation Reinhard, the name for the SS plan to murder almost two million Jews living in German-occupied Poland.
 The third camp was Sobibor.
+As already mentioned in the PRECURSORS section, Kurt Gerstein, haunted by memories, wrote an account of events he had witnessed in 1942 at Belzec just before he allegedly committed suicide in 1945.

 The Gerstein Report